-NOTE: If you use the Point and Print method to install the printer driver and printer description file, you must enable Two-Way Communication on the monitor at the EX Print Server for each connection (print, hold, or direct) before you install them on your computer.
-For more information about Point and Print, see Printing from Windows.
+Note: If you use the Point and Print method to install the printer driver and printer description file, you must enable Two-Way Communication on the monitor at the EX8002 for each connection (print, hold, or direct) before you install them on your computer.
+For more information about Point and Print, see Printing.